Chambers & Partners

-Philip Shepherd QC, Steven Thompson QC, Edward Cumming QC and Bajul Shah are all recommended.
+Philip Shepherd QC, Steven Thompson QC, Edward Cumming QC, Bajul Shah and Tom Stewart Coats are all recommended.

 A market-leading expert known for his thoroughgoing sector focus and formidable courtroom demeanour.
 He is regularly instructed by premier aviation firms in high-profile cases related to leasing and product liability disputes, and is active on headlining cases concerning the loss of aircraft.

-Widely respected by peers and instructing solicitors for his excellent manner in court.
 Aviation cases form a significant part of his broader commercial practice, with disputed leases and maintenance contracts forming the core of his workload.
-Having a scientific background, he is lauded for his expertise in handling complex technical matters.
+He has a wealth of knowledge in relation to insolvency cases in the aviation sector and has notable expertise in handling complex technical matters.

 An enormously capable and experienced junior whose strong market profile is built out of his broad experience in the aviation sphere.
 He is regularly instructed to handle cases related to leasing, contractual and insolvency disputes, a number of which involve difficult points of law.
 An impressive client roster includes bodies from across the spectrum of the industry, including lessors, lessees and airlines.

 Strengths: “A committed aviation lawyer.”
 “Very thorough, detailed and impressive pleadings.”

 Recent work: Acted for Wallis Trading in a USD30 million claim against Air Tanzania and the Government of the United Republic of Tanzania.
 The dispute raised the issue of directors’ authority and concerned allegations of breaches of procurement legislation.

 Tom Stewart CoatsEnters the rankings this year following a busy year handling disputes in the aviation industry.
 He is noted for his work defending airlines in claims for compensation for delays and cancellations under EU Regulations.